 ACX recently expanded our payment systems to accommodate UK users and accurately report taxes on royalties paid.
 At this time, our system accommodates quarterly payments to international banks, and we hope to expand its capabilities in the future.

 Yes!
 If you prefer receiving checks to direct deposit, email us at email@example.com, and your account preferences will be changed to checks.

 Sign-in to ACX and go to My Projects (from the link on the upper right of any ACX page).
-If you’re the Rights Holder on the audiobook—or if you’re the Producer and you entered into a Royalty Share deal with the Rights Holder—you will be able to see sales information.
+If you're the Rights Holder on the audiobook—or if you're the Producer and you entered into a Royalty Share deal with the Rights Holder—you will be able to see sales information.
 Simply click on the title of the completed audiobook to view its details.
-From there you can click the Audiobook Sales tab.
-ACX will show you aggregated sales information from our retail partners, Audible.com, Amazon.com, and iTunes.
-Note that if you entered into a non-exclusive deal, ACX will not be able to show you sales information from any retailers that ACX did not distribute to (because we, of course, don’t have access to that information).
+From there, you can click the Audiobook Sales tab.
+ACX will show you aggregated sales information from our retail partners, Audible, Amazon, and iTunes.
+Note that if you entered into a non-exclusive deal, ACX will not be able to show you sales information from any retailers to which ACX did not distribute.

 Sales of digital units are updated daily.

 Each retailer of your audiobook independently prices your product and determines such price in their sole discretion.
 While not always the case, the regular price on Audible.com for the product is generally priced based on its length, as follows: